Bad Confessions Can DAmn Us

 - Presumption of Forgiveness (the most common form of destruction)

-Presumption of Forgiveness: Today people might have a hard time forgiving us and we might have a hard time forgiving ourselves for our sins, but few think God won’t forgive them.
-Disbelief in God’s mercy isn’t what destroys most confessions today, since most of us don’t even have enough fear of the Lord to receive God’s forgiveness.
+Presumption of Forgiveness: Today, people might have a hard time forgiving us and from our pride, we might have a hard time forgiving ourselves for our sins, but few think God won’t forgive us.

-“A person who holds the sword of confession and hopes in God’s mercy for the remittance and cleansing of sin must beware not to let it fall by presuming on God’s forgiveness.”
+“A person who holds the sword of confession and hopes in God’s mercy for the remittance and cleansing of sin must beware not to let it fall by presuming on God’s forgiveness [we can’t read our souls].”

 –Jesus to St. Bridget of Sweden